Arya-pp/blinkdetectopencv/README.md

 cv2 (opencv-python) : 4.6.0.66

 ## How to configure
-Instructions for setting up project
+Install python 3.0 preferably for all the libraries mentioned above.
 ## How to Run
-Install all the required apps and libraries

-For the blink rate of an input video , give this  command in the terminal :

-python blinkeye.py --shape-predictor shape_predictor_68_face_landmarks.dat --video "link"

-the video should be within the same folder where all the codes lie and the link of the same should replace the “link” in the above command
+>>For the blink rate of an input video , give this  command in the terminal :\n python blinkeye.py --shape-predictor shape_predictor_68_face_landmarks.dat --video "link" \n the video should be within the same folder where all the codes lie and the link of the same should replace the “link” in the above command

-For the blink rate of live video from the webcam , uncomment the  commented lines 51 and 52

-"vs = VideoStream(src=0).start()"
+>>For the blink rate of live video from the webcam , uncomment the  commented lines 51 and 52\n "vs = VideoStream(src=0).start()" \n

-"fileStream = False"
+"fileStream = False" \n

-Give this  command in the terminal :

-python blinkeye.py --shape-predictor shape_predictor_68_face_landmarks.dat
+Give this  command in the terminal :\n python blinkeye.py --shape-predictor shape_predictor_68_face_landmarks.dat